 Most women with breast cancer have some type of surgery to treat the main breast tumor.
 The purpose of surgery is to remove as much of the cancer as possible.
 Surgery can also be done to find out whether the cancer has spread to the lymph nodes under the arm, to restore the breast’s shape after a mastectomy, or to relieve symptoms of advanced cancer.
-Below is a list of some of the most common types of breast cancer surgery.
+Below are some of the most common types of breast cancer surgery.

-In this type of surgery, only a part of the breast is removed.
+This type of surgery removes only a part of the breast.
 How much is removed depends on the size and place of the tumor and other factors.
-It is sometimes called partial (or segmental) mastectomy.
-It is usually followed by radiation treatment.
-But radiation may be delayed until after chemotherapy (chemo), if chemo is needed.
+The medical term for this surgery is partial (or segmental) mastectomy, but it is often called lumpectomy.

-The more of breast removed, the more likely it is that there will be a change in the shape of the breast afterward.
-If the breasts look very different after surgery, you might be able to have some type of reconstructive surgery (see “Reconstructive or breast implant surgery” below), or have the other breast made smaller so the breasts look more alike.
-This might even be done during the first surgery.
+The more breast tissue removed, the more likely it is there will be a change in the shape of the breast afterward.
+If the breasts look very different after surgery, you might be able to have some type of surgery (see “Reconstructive or breast implant surgery” below) to improve the way the breast looks.
+Sometimes surgery is done on the other breast so the breasts look more alike.
 You should talk with your doctor before surgery to get an idea of how your breasts are likely to look afterward and to learn what your options might be.

-Mastectomy is surgery to remove the entire breast.
+Mastectomy is surgery that removes the entire breast.
 All of the breast tissue is removed, sometimes along with other nearby tissues.